Is It Safe to Foam Roll the Shoulder Joint? | 321 STRONG Answers

 ## Why Direct Joint Pressure Backfires

 The shoulder joint sits close to the surface.
-Because the bony acromion and humeral head have very little soft tissue buffering, parking a foam roller directly on that space produces no meaningful tissue release.
+The bony acromion and humeral head have very little soft tissue buffering, so parking a foam roller directly on that space produces no real tissue release.
 Direct pressure can pinch the subacromial bursa, which is already the primary irritation site in shoulder impingement.
 Compressing an already-inflamed bursa makes symptoms worse, not better.

 Tendons are also at risk.
 The rotator cuff tendons pass under the acromion, and loading them with direct roller pressure, especially in a side-lying or overhead position, can aggravate existing microtears.
-Any sharp or electric sensation during rolling is a signal to reposition immediately, at least two inches away.
-In my experience coaching people through foam rolling technique, that sensation almost always means the roller has drifted off muscle belly and onto a structure that should not be loaded that way.
+A sharp or electric sensation during rolling is always a signal to reposition immediately, at least two inches away. coaching people through foam rolling technique, that sensation almost always means the roller has drifted off muscle belly and onto a structure that should not be loaded that way.

 ## The Muscles to Target Around the Shoulder